mlewissmith/OpenOffice-Chords/README.md

    * `Chords/Find all chords in document`
    * `Chords/Find all chords in selection`

-A chord is specified in the text in the usual way, *surronded by square brackets*.
+A chord is specified in the text in the usual way, *surrounded by square brackets*.

 For example: `[A]` `[Cdim]` `[Bb7]` `[G#m]`